Samovar and Hayes Valley

 I opted for the Nishi Sencha First Flush which was served in a glass pitcher and came out to be a beautiful, vivid green.

 I found this tea to be smooth, very seaweedy, slightly grassy and a bit sweet with a touch of bitterness in the finish.
 I imagine they are still serving a 2011 shincha (I didn’t ask) but it was excellent.
-This tea is supposed to induce the alpha state like no other.
+This tea supposedly induces the alpha state like no other.
 For those of you who don’t know, brainwaves are categorized into four states: alpha, beta, theta and delta.
 Alpha brainwaves are associated with a state of relaxed awareness and creativity.
-I already had a lot of tea that morning and was fairly loaded up on caffeine when I got there.
-All I can say is this tea was very energizing!
+I already had a lot of tea that morning and was fairly loaded up on caffeine when I arrived.
+This tea was very energizing!
 I was practically ready to run a marathon.

-We found if you order the Samovar Russian blend, you are escorted by the wait staff to an actual samovar where you pour your own tea, and get unlimited refills.
+We found if you order the Samovar Russian blend, the wait staff escorts you to an actual samovar where you pour your own tea, and get unlimited refills.
 The gleaming silver samovar is shown below, which was the traditional serving vessel for tea in Russia and other countries.

 Their Russian tea blend is very smoky, sweet and fruity.
 I do enjoy a good lapsang from time to time, but this particular blend was a tad too strong for yours truly.
 I was told it’s a mix of lapsang, Earl Grey and lychee black teas.
 Mr. Tea enjoyed his with milk and was quite the picture of an elegant gentleman.